brunoboto96/CSTHackathon/README.md

 The idea of this scenario is to use Biometric Recognition for basicaly what name says, identifying people.\
 There is plenty implementations of this idea from the doorbell camera able to recognise your roomates to school security system.\
 Use either machine learning models, or for someone less experienced there are plenty easy to implement libraries (python?).\
-We want You to create something using this technology, what You can use it for?\
+We want you to create something using this technology, what you can use it for?\
-_You probably have heard about face recognition, the most famous one, but fave You heard about ear recognition, huh? \
+_You probably have heard about face recognition, the most famous one, but fave you heard about ear recognition, huh? \
 (https://ieeexplore.ieee.org/abstract/document/4401941)_

 ---
 ## Scenario 4
 #### Target: Game
-#### Level: Medium
+#### Level: Easy-Medium
 Hackathon is always the good place for creating game with bunch of friends, that is why we would include it as well.\
+Topic of game is open, your own version of Flappy Brid is a good area to pick for starters, for someone more experienced we would recommend\
+thinking about the game that can at the same time learn you to code - Codewars challenges are a good example, consider implementing them\
-We would like you to think about game that other Hackers could play durring event.
+in your game.
+We would like you to think about game that other Hackers could play durring event, try making competition spirit stronger durring Hack! :D

 ---
 ## Scenario 5